4 tips to nail effective communication as a solo traveler

-Without a friend or companion to lean on for help trying to muddle through a foreign language in a foreign place, getting around becomes harder, but not impossible.
+We have all been caught up trying to muddle through a foreign language in a foreign place, and while it’s harder, it’s not impossible.

-1. learn common phrases
+1. Learn common phrases

 meeting the locals in Mongolia